 Medical Conditions

-Several medical conditions can lead to hair loss, including:
+Several medical conditions can lead to hair thinning, including:

 • Alopecia areata (an autoimmune disorder)